 The change becomes valid on the day of the delivery of the confirmation to the registered participant.

-If additional information is required from a registered participant as a consequence of an amendment to these allocation rules, then the registered participant shall submit the additional information to the single allocation platform within twelve (12) working days after the request for such submission by the single allocation platform.
+If additional information is required from a registered participant as a consequence of an amendment to these Allocation Rules, then the registered participant shall submit the additional information to the single allocation platform within twelve (12) working days after the request for such submission by the single allocation platform.

 Warranties